Dialogue: Welcome

 1 » The Basic Structure of Inuktut

-In Inuktut, the basic units of meaning are roots, affixes and grammatical endings.
+In Inuktitut, the basic units of meaning are roots and affixes.

 niri- | to eat |